 BART - A Bayesian machine learning workflow for complex spatial data

-Tree-based regression models have an advantage, as they can flexibly fit interactions and non-linearities.
-A sum-of-trees model - such as BART or random forest - has an even greater ability than a single-tree model.
-However, BART differs from these two examples, as it uses a underlying Bayesian probability model rather than a pure algorithm (Kapelner and Bleich 2016).
-One of the advantages of using a Bayesian approach is, that it computes Bayesian posterior distributions to approximate the nonparametric model parameters.
-The priors aim to prevent a single regression from dominating, thus reducing the risk of overfitting (Kapelner and Bleich 2016; Scarpone et al. 2020).
+After conducting a thorough spatial exploratory analysis, we applied a Bayesian Additive Regression Trees (BART; (Chipman, George, and McCulloch 2010)) model to identify socioeconomic and built environment covariates associated with COVID-19 incidence.
+BART is an ensemble-of-trees method, similar to random forests (Breiman 2001) and stochastic gradient boosting (Friedman 2002).
+Tree-based regression models are flexible enough to capture interactions and non-linearities.
+Summation-of-trees models (such as BART or random forests) can capture even more complex relationships than single-tree models.
+However, BART differs from these common algorithms because it uses an underlying Bayesian probability model rather than a purely algorithmic approach (Kapelner and Bleich 2016).
+One key advantage of the Bayesian framework is that it computes posterior distributions to approximate the model parameters.
+These priors help prevent any single regression tree from dominating the ensemble, thus lowering the risk of overfitting (Kapelner and Bleich 2016; Scarpone et al. 2020).

 Data download and pre-processing